Pylons/pyramid/docs/narr/views.rst

 :term:`Chameleon` templating language to render a dictionary to a response.

 If the :term:`view callable` associated with a :term:`view configuration` returns a Response object directly (an object with the attributes ``status``, ``headerlist`` and ``app_iter``), any renderer associated with the view configuration is ignored, and the response is passed back to :mod:`pyramid` unmolested.
-For example, if your view callable returns an instance of the :class:`webob.exc.HTTPFound` class as a response, no renderer will be employed.
+For example, if your view callable returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class as a response, no renderer will be employed.

 .. code-block:: python
    :linenos:

-   from webob.exc import HTTPFound
+   from pyramid.httpexceptions import HTTPFound

    def view(request):
        return HTTPFound(location='http://example.com') # renderer avoided